Michael William Warfel

-Michael William Warfel (born September 16, 1948) is an American prelate of the Roman Catholic Church serving as the bishop of the Diocese of Great Falls-Billings in Montana since 2007.
-He served as bishop of the Diocese of Juneau in Alaska from 1996 to 2007.
+Michael William Warfel (born September 16, 1948) is an American prelate of the Roman Catholic Church who was bishop of the Diocese of Great Falls-Billings in Montana from 2007 to 2023.
+He previously served as bishop of the Diocese of Juneau in Alaska from 1996 to 2007.

 Biography

 Early life

 Michael Warfel was born on September 16, 1948, in Elkhart, Indiana.
-He attended Indiana University, but before his graduation enlisted in the U.S. Army.
+He attended Indiana University Bloomington and Indiana University South Bend, but before his graduation enlisted in the U.S. Army.
 Warfel served in South Vietnam for 18 months during the Vietnam War, then spent 13 months in South Korea.
+He left the army in 1971.

 After leaving the Army in 1971, Warfel entered St. Gregory's College Seminary in Cincinnati, Ohio, obtaining a Bachelor of Philosophy degree.
 Warfel received a Master of Divinity degree from Mount St. Mary's Seminary of the West in Cincinnati.
 He attended St. Michael's College in Colchester, Vermont, for his Master of Theology degree.
 While a seminarian, Warfel visited his sister in Alaska.
-He received permission to change from studying to be a priest of the Diocese of Fort Wayne-South Bend to study for the Archdiocese of Anchorage.
+He later requested permission to transfer from the Diocese of Fort Wayne-South Bend, which was sponsoring his vocation, to the Archdiocese of Anchorage.